The Salesman (2016 film): Critical response

-The film received critical acclaim.
-It holds a 96% "fresh" rating on review aggregator website Rotten Tomatoes, based on 196 reviews with a weighted average score of 7.94/10.
-The website's critical consensus reads, "The Salesman takes an ambitiously complex look at thought-provoking themes, and the well-acted results prove another consistently absorbing entry in writer-director Asghar Farhadi's distinguished filmography."
-On Metacritic, it holds an 85/100 rating, based on 36 reviews from critics, indicating "universal acclaim".
+The film received critical universal acclaim.

 After its Cannes screening, Owen Gleiberman wrote in Variety that, following Farhadi's A Separation and The Past, The Salesman "is another finely cut gem of neorealist suspense."
 Donald Clarke's review from The Irish Times stated that "The latest from Asghar Farhadi sees another family put under stress after a violent attack."
 Deborah Young in The Hollywood Reporter summarized the film as "Masterful particularly in the finale, but not so readily engaging."
 Time Out critic Dave Calhoun gave the film three of five stars, dissatisfied with the ending.

 The film was supported by Iranian social media users, and after its screening and two awards at Cannes, some government officials and politicians congratulated Farhadi.
 However, conservatives accused the film of "portraying a dark image of Iranian society".

 In The New York Times, A.O.
 Scott wrote it was not initially clear why Death of a Salesman was selected, but Willy Loman's presence soon became felt, and favourably compared the use of the play to All About My Mother's use of A Streetcar Named Desire.
 Peter Travers gave the film three and a half stars in Rolling Stone, praising it as "a dazzling, darkly funny, quietly devastating human drama."
 Entertainment Weekly gave it an A, with Joe McGovern writing the end had great impact.
 In The Globe and Mail, Kate Taylor gave it four stars, assessing the film as a subtle work with multiple dimensions.
 Jonathan Rosenbaum wrote in the Chicago Reader that the film was intense, comparing Farhadi to Elia Kazan.
 Conversely, Bilge Ebiri of LA Weekly wrote that, while Farhadi was talented in intensity and drama, this effort was artificial.
 The Guardian critic Peter Bradshaw gave it three stars out of five, assessing it as one of Farhadi's lesser films, "potent" but derivative.
 For The Independent, Geoffrey Macnab gave it four stars, praising Hosseini and Alidoosti's performances.
 Charlotte O'Sullivan gave it three stars out of five in the London Evening Standard, faulting the screenplay for lack of subtlety.